-Relative perfusion distribution was analyzed semiguantitatively using standardized segmentation of 17 myocardial segments.
-Each segment was scored by the consensus of two experienced observers using a five-point scoring system (0 = normal; 1 = equivocal; 2 = moderate; 3 = severe reduction; and 4 = absence of tracer uptake in a segment).
+Relative perfusion distribution was analyzed semiquantitatively using standardized segmentation of 17 myocardial segments.
+Each segment was scored by the consensus of two experienced observers using a 5-point scoring system (0 = normal; 1 = equivocal;2 = moderate; 3 = severe reduction; and 4 = absence of tracer uptake in a segment).
 The summed stress score (SSS) was obtained by adding the scores of the 17 segments of the stress images.
 The summed rest score (SRS) was obtained by similarly adding the scores of the 17 segments of the rest images.
 The sum of the differences between each of the 17 segments on the stress and rest images was defined as the summed difference score (SDS), a variable representing the amount of ischemia present.
-A scan was considered normal if the SSS was 3 or lower, mildly abnormal if the SSS was 4-8, moderately abnormal if the SSS was 9-13, and severely abnormal if the SSS was more than 13, as previously reported [10, 11].
-The SDS < 2 was considered to be no ischemia, 2-4 mild ischemia, 5-8 moderate ischemia, and > 8 severe ischemia [10, 11].
-An automated software program the Emory Cardiac ToolboxTM (ECTbTM, Emory University School of Medicine, Atlanta, GA, USA) was used to calculate left ventricular ejection fraction (LVEF) and the variables incorporating both the extent and severity of perfusion defects.
+A scan was considered normal if the SSS was 3 or lower, mildly abnormal if the SSS was between 4 and 8, moderately abnormal if the SSS was between 9 and 13 and severely abnormal if the SSS was more than 13, as previously reported [10, 11].
+The SDS < 2 were considered as no ischemia; 2 to 4 mild ischemia; 5 to 8 moderate ischemia; and > 8 severe ischemia [10, 11].
+An automated software program the Emory Cardiac ToolboxTM (ECTbTM, Emory University School of Medicine, Atlanta, Georgia, USA) was used to calculate left ventricular ejection fraction (LVEF) and the variables incorporating both the extent and severity of perfusion defects.